craig8196/hashmap/README.md

 * From other people's experimentation and research there is possibly larger cost with calling the equality callback.
   Thus, part of the hash is kept for a quick lint check.
+  Originally I tried storing the full hash, but this is a waste of space.
+  Using 7 bits gives ~1/128 chance of false positive.
 * When hash tables get large they stop being in cache.
   Thus, the dual design of switching to multiple tables when the table gets larger.
   This should keep reallocations smaller/granular and increase the speed of the table by keeping it in cache longer.
+  So far this doesn't add much, if any, cost.
+* From testing I discovered that with my design the linked list must grow in one direction only.
+  Otherwise you could encounter an infinite loop.
+* This implementation appears to be competitive on the Intel platform.
+  Unfortunately, performance degrades on AMD machines and barely beats std::unordered_map.

 ## Implementation and Algorithm
 * A table is power of two number of slots.